-From the documents of record and the testimony and exhibits received at the public hearing for zoning case 070-S-22 held on October 27, 2022, the Zoning Board of Appeals of Champaign County finds that:
+From the documents of record and the testimony and exhibits received at the public hearing for zoning case 070-S-22 held on October 27, 2022 and December 29, 2022, the Zoning Board of Appeals of Champaign County finds that:

 - 1. The requested Special Use Permit {IS / IS NOT} necessary for the public convenience at this location because: - a.
 The State of Illinois has adopted a Renewable Portfolio Standard that established a goal of 25% of the State's energy coming from renewable sources by the year 2025. - b.
 The Illinois Future Energy Jobs Act requires installation of 3,000 MW of new solar capacity by the year 2030. - 2.
 The requested Special Use Permit {SUBJECT TO THE SPECIAL CONDITIONS IMPOSED HEREIN} is so designed, located, and proposed to be operated so that it {WILL NOT / WILL} be injurious to the district in which it shall be located or otherwise detrimental to the public health, safety, and welfare because: - a.
 The street has {ADEQUATE / INADEQUATE} traffic capacity and the entrance location has {ADEQUATE / INADEQUATE} visibility. - a.
 Traffic volumes are not expected to increase significantly other than during construction of the project. - b.
-No comments have been received from the City of Urbana, which has maintenance jurisdiction for West Oaks Road. - c.
+No comments have been received from the The City of Urbana, which has maintenance jurisdiction for West Oaks Road.
+In an email received October 27, 2022, John Zeman with Urbana Public Works stated, "it would be best to minimize the number of loaded trucks driving on Oaks Road during the spring thaw period."
+A special condition has been added to ensure compliance. - c.
 Notice was also sent to the Township Supervisor and the Township Road Commissioner, and no comments have been received. - b.
 Emergency services availability is {ADEQUATE / INADEQUATE} {because}: - a.
 The subject property is located approximately 4.3 road miles from the Eastern Prairie Fire Station.
 The Fire Chief was notified of this case, and no comments have been received. - c.
-The Special Use {WILL / WILL NOT} be compatible with adjacent uses {because}: The proposed PV SOLAR ARRAY will not be disruptive to surrounding - a.
+The Special Use {WILL / WILL NOT} be compatible with adjacent uses {because}: - a.
 The proposed PV SOLAR ARRAY will not be disruptive to surrounding agriculture. - b.
 The inverters are located approximately 600 feet from the closest residence to the northeast. - d.
-Surface and subsurface drainage will be {ADEQUATE / INADEQUATE} {because}: a.
+Surface and subsurface drainage will be {ADEQUATE / INADEQUATE} {because}: - a.
 The northern part of the subject property is located within a mapped floodplain and will therefore have to comply with the Special Flood Hazard Areas Ordinance. - b.
 A Storm Water Drainage Plan and detention basin will be required if more than 16% of the subject property is impervious area, including gravel, buildings, and solar array rack posts, per the Storm Water Management and Erosion Control Ordinance.